After discovering the air passages or trachea were visible through the exoskeleton, I decided to look for other internal features.

 If you look closely, you should be able to see the vessel expand and contract as hemolymph (the insect version of blood) is pumped through.

 You might also notice that the pumping is not regular.
 It starts and stops.

 The circulatory system in insects consists of a long tube called the dorsal vessel.
 The part running through the abdomen is designated as the heart.The aorta is located in the thorax and head.

 Unlike ours, it is an open system.
 The hemolymph bathes the tissues inside the insect.
 When the heart pumps, the hemolymph moves into the dorsal vessel from the posterior or rear of the caterpillar and flows toward the head end.

-Once in the dorsal vessel, the hemolymph exits through openings known as ostia.
-There the hemolymph goes back into the tissues, carrying in nutrients and moving away wastes.
+The hemolymph that exits goes back into the tissues, carrying in nutrients and moving away wastes.